elk-audio/elk-docs/documents/sushi_overview.rst

 and setups for Elk on a standard Linux machine.
 In fact, **almost all of the development of Sushi has been done on standard Linux machines**.

-When running with RASPA, Sushi is limited to the number of inputs and outputs supported by the physical hardware.
+When running with RASPA or PortAudio, Sushi is limited to the number of inputs and outputs supported by the physical hardware.
 While when running with Jack, Sushi exposes 8 input ports and 8 output ports that can then be freely routed to physical outputs or inputs, or other Jack software.

 The Offline frontend can be used for testing in an environment that lacks audio codecs and for evaluating systems in a very early stage.
 It